List of EastEnders characters introduced in 2005: Mike Swann

 Mike Swann is played by Mark Wingett.

 Mike is the ex-husband of Rosie Miller (Gerry Cowper), and father of Mickey Miller (Joe Swash) and Dawn Swann (Kara Tointon).
 Mike deserted his family when Dawn was six and Mickey was three.

 Dawn tracked her father down and went to live with him in France years later.
 She invites Mickey to visit, not telling him about Mike.
 Mickey takes Gus Smith (Mohammed George), Juley Smith (Joseph Kpobie), Garry Hobbs (Ricky Groves) and Minty Peterson (Cliff Parisi) with him.
 Mike exposes Juley as a conman, as he is one himself.
 He cons Minty out of his life savings and then flees.
 He feels guilty and returns the money to Mickey, and sends Dawn back to Walford with Mickey, then drives away on the lookout for his next scam.

 He arrives in Walford on Christmas Day 2005, following the illness of his mother Nora Swann (Pamela Cundell).
 He is then persuaded to stay at the Millers' house by Dawn after he reveals he is penniless and has nowhere to stay.
-Keith Miller (David Spinx) doesn't like that Mike is staying and constantly tries to get him out.
+Keith Miller (David Spinx) does not like that Mike is staying and constantly tries to get him out.
 Mike stays on the Millers' sofa, where Darren Miller (Charlie G. Hawkins) has hidden a large sum of money he has found.
 Mike discovers the money and steals it, suggesting to Keith that he buys a new sofa as the old one is in poor condition.
 The old sofa is then burnt on a bonfire and the family believe the money has been destroyed.

 Mike eventually finds a job as a manager of Johnny Allen's (Billy Murray) nightclub Scarlet.
 After spending some time with Rosie, he admits he wants to get back together with her.
 Rosie too starts to realise her feelings for Mike have returned.
 Mike tells her to leave Keith behind and go with him and take her children Darren and Demi Miller (Shana Swash) with her too, but Rosie backs out and Mike leaves the Square on his own, once again abandoning his son and daughter.
 After his mother dies, Mike returns and gets Dawn involved in a scam to get Nora's money.
 Nora has left £5,000 to Rosie, but Mike gets Dawn to pose as Rosie to get the money from Nora's carer.
 Mike had told Dawn that he is going to start a new life in Spain for himself and Rosie, but in reality, he has only booked a one-way ticket to Spain for himself.
 Dawn, Rosie and Mickey discover this just before he is about to leave, but Rosie gives the money to Mike anyway, on the condition that he never comes back.